FarzamA/molbase-docs/docs/features.md

         </video>
     </div>
 - Any edits to the molecule structure trigger automatic recomputation of RDKit-based descriptors to ensure data accuracy

 ---

+## 🧠 AI-Driven Similarity

+- Powered by a Graph Neural Network (GNN) trained using SimCLR-style contrastive learning
+- Embeddings stored in `pgvector` for lightning-fast comparisons
+- Includes top-k similarity ranking vs. anchor molecule
+- Ongoing improvements are being made to enhance the precision and reliability of AI-based search results

+---